 There has been an explosion in new dietary terminology.
 The term ‘Flexitarian’, a word coined to describe those reducing the quantity of meat they eat – whilst allowing for occasional meaty meals, was added to the Oxford English Dictionary in 2014.
-A UK charity named under the portmanteau ‘Veganuary’ was also launched in 2014, and promotes the adoption of a vegan diet for the month of January.
+A UK charity under the name ‘Veganuary’ (a combination of the words vegan and January) was also launched in 2014, and promotes the adoption of a vegan diet for the first month of the year.
 This year over 165,000 people pledged their support.

-According to a 2017 study by the research agency Mintel, 28% of adults in the UK have cut back on meat and poultry in the six months leading up to March 2017.
+According to a 2017 study by the research agency Mintel, over a quarter of adults in the UK have cut back on meat and poultry in the six months leading up to March 2017.
 A further one in seven adults are interested in limiting or reducing their consumption.
-Meet free food markets have bolstered, with sales growth rising 4% in 2016 and expected to grow further over the next five years1.
+Meet free food markets have bolstered, with sales growth rising 4% in 2016 and expected to grow further over the next five years.
 But why?

 Regardless of the fact there is an obvious cognitive dissonance between the food on our plate and its origins, and that many people cut their consumption from an animal rights perspective or for the array of health benefits, some choose to reduce or eliminate their animal product consumption for environmental purposes.
 There are a multitude of environmental issues to be aware of when it comes to diet choice, but many consist of concerns with climate change and land and water use.

 The planet’s population is increasing, and with it a growth in meat consumption.
-By 2050 we will require almost twice the amount of cropland currently used to feed the population2.
-A huge 68% of the worlds agricultural land is used for livestock3 and 33% of global cropland is used for livestock feed production4.
-A recent study by American scientists suggests that global calorie availability would be increased by up to 70% by shifting crops away from animal feed to human consumption, with which we could feed an extra four billion people2.
+By 2050 we will require almost twice the amount of cropland currently used to feed the population.
+Amazingly, over two thirds of the world’s agricultural land is used for livestock and 33% of global cropland is used for livestock feed production.
+A recent study by American scientists suggests that global calorie availability would be increased by up to 70% by shifting crops away from animal feed to human consumption, with which we could feed an extra four billion people.

 The water used by the livestock sector accounts for 8% of human water use.
 It isn’t only used for consumption by livestock, it’s also needed to irrigate the crop land needed for

-A quarter of all greenhouse gas emissions (GHG) are a product of the food system and 80% of this is linked to livestock production (a larger share than the transport sector)5.
-The agricultural industry is also responsible for a large proportion of land use change and deforestation in order to expand pastures an increase arable land for feed crops4.
+A quarter of all greenhouse gas emissions (GHG) are a product of the food system and 80% of this is linked to livestock production (a larger share than the transport sector).
+The agricultural industry is also responsible for a large proportion of land use change and deforestation, in order to expand pastures and increase arable land for feed crops.

 GHG emissions differ extensively amongst food types.
 Plant based foods have lower GHG emissions than animal based foodstuffs.
-For example, the emissions from a gram of protein from beef are 250 higher than a gram of protein from legumes6.
+For example, the emissions from a gram of protein from beef are 250 times higher than a gram of protein from legumes.